KitwareMedical/SlicerQReads/README.md

 * Window level presets for CT of bone, head, lung and soft-tissue
 * Orientation marker in 3D and slice viewers
 * Toggle reference markers visibility
+* Support increasing or decreasing the brightness or contrast

 ## Table of content